This blog post is all about the best music festivals around the world in 2026.

 Each year, a temporary city called Black Rock City is erected in the Nevada desert, dedicated to art, self-expression, and community.

-If you go, be prepared to bring (and pack out) everything you need to survive in the desert.
+If you go, be prepared to bring everything you need to survive in the desert.

-The Best Music Festivals: When It Usually Happens
+The Best Music Festivals: When Burning Man Usually Happens

 Late August to early September, spanning the week leading up to Labor Day in the USA.